 One limitation of NGS testing is the requirement for a decent‑sized, high‑quality tissue sample.
 In my experience, sometimes the tissue sample is inadequate, and you will be unable to obtain NGS results.
 Moreover, repeat biopsies are sometimes not feasible for some patients right away, so we may need to delay the NGS testing for some time in the future.
 Without a tissue sample, we would have to rely on blood-based testing—which can be less sensitive—and we may miss potential actionable molecular driver alterations.

 A second limitation of NGS testing is the cost and associated reimbursement issues.
 Some third-party payers have approved some of these diagnostic tests, and sometimes providers will have to ask for prior authorization that might get denied.
 Other times providers will run the tests without prior authorization and the patient will receive a bill and have to figure out how to pay for it.
 I think there is a balance of getting to know the individual insurers in your particular networks and trying to work with them to figure out their preferences because these tests are expensive.
 Repeat testing can be challenging as well; some insurers may only pay for 1 NGS test ever.
 However, as clinicians, we may want a new biopsy to look for acquired resistance as part of the standard of care.
 NGS tests are the most efficient way to look for acquired resistance, for example, to EGFR inhibitors.
-It helps that some NGS diagnostics are approved by the FDA and also approved by Centers for Medicare & Medicaid Services, which legitimizes them.
-On the other hand, I would not suggest those FDA‑approved tests are the only options for NGS testing; there are many other high‑quality tests that can be performed.
+It helps that some NGS diagnostics are approved by the FDA and also approved by Centers for Medicare & Medicaid Services.
+On the other hand, I would not suggest that FDA‑approved tests are the only option for NGS testing; there are many other high‑quality tests that can be performed.

 What challenges do you encounter when approaching NGS-based molecular biomarker testing for your patients with advanced NSCLC?
 I encourage you to answer the polling question and join the conversation by posting in the discussion section below.